tujoworker/gatsby-plugin-wrap-pages/example-micro-frontends/README.md

 Now, **gatsby-plugin-wrap-pages** can be included by every "mirco app" independently.
 They even can define what they want to call the wrapper files (`wrapperName`) by itself.
 Or if that matters, it can be used just by one micro app – even if the root application is not aware of this plugin.

-Live [Demo](https://tujoworker.github.io/gatsby-plugin-wrap-pages/example-micro-frontends/) 🚀 provided by the [example code](https://github.com/tujoworker/gatsby-plugin-wrap-pages/tree/main/example-micro-frontends).
+Live [Demo](https://tujoworker.github.io/gatsby-plugin-wrap-pages/example-micro-frontends/) 🚀 provided by this ☝️ [example code](https://github.com/tujoworker/gatsby-plugin-wrap-pages/tree/main/example-micro-frontends).

 ## How it works